On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

-To define $\mathcal{CO}$, we consider moduli spaces of holomorphic disks with $s \ge 0$ incoming strip-like ends, $1$ outgoing strip-like end, and a single internal marked point.
-We choose perturbation data for these moduli spaces, and require them to be consistent with the Deligne-Mumford compactification.
-Boundary conditions correspond to generators of the Hochschild cochain complex of $\mathcal{F}$; if $\varphi$ is such a generator, and $\beta$ a homology class of disks, we denote the resulting moduli space by $\mathcal{M}(\varphi,\beta)$.
-It has a Gromov compactification, which we denote by $\overline{\mathcal{M}}(\varphi,\beta)$, and a continuous evaluation map at the internal marked point:
+To define $\CO$, we consider moduli spaces of holomorphic discs with $s \ge 0$ incoming boundary punctures, $1$ outgoing boundary puncture, and a single internal marked point.
+We choose strip-like ends and perturbation data for these moduli spaces, and require them to be consistent with the Deligne--Mumford compactification.
+Boundary conditions correspond to generators of the Hochschild cochain complex of $\cF$; if $\varphi$ is such a generator, and $\beta$ a homology class of discs, we denote the resulting moduli space by $\cM(\varphi,\beta)$.
+It has a Gromov compactification, which we denote by $\overline{\cM}(\varphi,\beta)$, and a continuous evaluation map at the internal marked point:

-We define $\mathcal{M}^0 := \mathcal{M}$, and $\mathcal{M}^1$ to be the stratum of the Gromov compactification of virtual codimension $1$.
-Its elements are pairs of disks breaking along a strip-like end, one of which contains the interior marked point.
+We define $\cM^0 := \cM$, and $\cM^1$ to be the stratum of the Gromov compactification of virtual codimension $1$.
+Its elements are pairs of discs breaking along a strip-like end, one of which contains the interior marked point.
 For a generic choice of perturbation data, the Gromov compactification admits a decomposition

-where (if we denote $ev^i := ev|_{\mathcal{M}^i}$) \begin{itemize} \item $\mathcal{M}^0$ is regular, hence a smooth, oriented manifold of dimension $d(\varphi,\beta)$, and $ev^0$ is smooth; \item $\mathcal{M}^1$ is regular, hence a smooth, oriented manifold of dimension $d(\varphi,\beta) - 1$, and $ev^1$ is smooth; \item For all $i \ge 2$, the evaluation map $ev^i$ factors through a smooth map from a smooth manifold of dimension $d(\varphi,\beta)-i$,
+where (if we denote $ev^i := ev|_{\cM^i}$) \begin{itemize} \item $\cM^0$ is regular, hence a smooth, oriented manifold of dimension $d(\varphi,\beta)$, and $ev^0$ is smooth; \item $\cM^1$ is regular, hence a smooth, oriented manifold of dimension $d(\varphi,\beta) - 1$, and $ev^1$ is smooth; \item For all $i \ge 2$, the evaluation map $ev^i$ factors through a smooth map from a smooth manifold of dimension $d(\varphi,\beta)-i$,

-\end{itemize} Explicitly, $\widetilde{\mathcal{M}}^i$ is the union of all moduli spaces of nodal disks which have no disk or sphere components with a single special point (a special marked point is a node or a marked point), and such that any sphere with only two marked points is simple.
-The map $\mathcal{M}^i \To \widetilde{\mathcal{M}}^i$ is defined by forgetting trees of unstable disks and spheres, and replacing multiply-covered spheres with two marked points (which may appear in a chain connecting the disk component to a sphere containing the internal marked point) by the sphere they cover.
+\end{itemize} Explicitly, $\widetilde{\cM}^i$ is the union of all moduli spaces of nodal discs which have no disc or sphere components with a single special point (a special marked point is a node or a marked point), and such that any sphere with only two marked points is simple.
+The map $\cM^i \To \widetilde{\cM}^i$ is defined by forgetting trees of unstable discs and spheres, and replacing multiply-covered spheres with two marked points (which may appear in a chain connecting the disc component to a sphere containing the internal marked point) by the sphere they cover.
 This process can only decrease the virtual dimension, by monotonicity.
-Furthermore, $\widetilde{\mathcal{M}}^i$ is regular for generic choice of perturbation data, because all of its components are simple spheres or disks.
+Furthermore, $\widetilde{\cM}^i$ is regular for generic choice of perturbation data, because all of its components are simple spheres or discs.